-Weil's biographer, W. T. Brannon, wrote of Weil's "uncanny knowledge of human nature".
-During the course of his career, Weil is reputed to have stolen more than $8 million.
+Weil's biographer, W. T. Brannon, wrote of Weil's "uncanny knowledge of human nature."
+During his career, Weil is reputed to have stolen more than $8 million.
 He said he had spent all his money "in high living and travel," tucking away nothing for his later years."
 It is said he had been arrested 1,001 times.

 Weil lived in a Chicago nursing home before his death.
 A newsman visited Weil and brought him cigarettes and a Seven-Up, which the nurses passed off to him as champagne.
-When the visitor was leaving Weil whispered: "Keep bringing me cigarettes, but skip the pop.
+When the visitor was leaving, Weil whispered: "Keep bringing me cigarettes but skip the pop.
 I know the difference, even though I'm over a hundred."
 He was asked: "Joe - if you could get out of that wheelchair and to the street, would you pull another scam?"
-"Yellow Kid" replied in an instant: "Does a hungry dog like food?"
+"Yellow Kid," replied instantly: "Does a hungry dog like food?"

 EASY MONEY - PEDIGREE MUTS

 Weil's sidekick was Fred "The Deacon" Buckminster.
-These two flimflam men made tens of thousands of dollars by finding stray dogs, grooming them and passing them off as pedigrees.
+These two flimflam men made tens of thousands of dollars by finding stray dogs, grooming them, and passing them off as pedigrees.
 Weil would appear in a tavern with a well-groomed dog and then give the bartender a handsome tip for watching him while he raced to an important business meeting.
-Buckminster would then appear to tell the bartender that he was looking for that rare dog for years and offered give him $200 for the animal.
+Buckminster would then appear to tell the bartender that he had been looking for that rare dog for years and offered to give him $200 for the animal.

 A TRUE YELLOW KID CON

-A well-to-do business man sold his warehouse business for a cool million.
-Not knowing what to do with himself without work he decided to become semiretired.
-He chose to oversee and manage the properties he still had and of course make a few deals on the side to keep himself sharp.
+A well-to-do businessman sold his warehouse business for a cool million.
+Not knowing what to do with himself without work, he became semi-retired.
+He chose to oversee and manage the properties he still had and, of course, make a few deals on the side to keep himself sharp.
 One day he decided to sell an apartment building he owned.
 He chose a selling price of $8,000.
 A young man came to him inquiring about the apartment building.
-After a big of haggling the business man offered to sell it to him for $2,000 down and $6,000 to pay on interest.
-The young man offered to pay all $8,000 if the business man could give him a few days to get the money together.
-Wondering how such a young man could possibly acquire so much money in such a short time he asked just how he planned to get the dough.
-At first the young man wouldn't tell him.
-Then after a while he let loose his "secret."
+After a bit of haggling, the businessman offered to sell it to him for $2,000 down and $6,000 to pay on interest.
+The young man offered to pay all $8,000 if the businessman could give him a few days to get the money together.
+Wondering how such a young man could acquire so much money in such a short time, he asked just how he planned to get the dough.
+At first, the young man wouldn't tell him.
+Then after a while, he let loose his "secret."

-The secret was that his uncle had been pushed around his whole career by a bunch of big wigs in the business and finance world.
-They used his skill and gave him pennies when they should have been giving him dimes.
+The secret was that his uncle had been pushed around his whole career by a bunch of bigwigs in the business and finance world.
+They used his skill and gave him pennies when they should have given him dimes.
 Well, this uncle had helped them acquire a lovely lodge they had initially intended to use as a hunting lodge.
-Though it was rarely used its value had climbed to $135,000.
-This keen uncle had told the investors it was worth only $35,000 and was looking for a set-up man to sell it to before reselling it at its true value.
-The business man instantly became enraptured at the idea of making such a large amount of money for minimal work.
+Though it was rarely used, its value had climbed to $135,000.
+This keen uncle had told the investors it was worth only $35,000 and was looking for a set-up man to sell it before reselling it at its actual value.
+The businessman instantly became enraptured at the idea of making such a large amount of money for minimal work.
 He asked if he could be the set-up buyer.
-The young man tried to convince him otherwise but eventually the business man won out.
+The young man tried to convince him otherwise, but the businessman eventually won.

-They arrived at the meeting and all went as planned.
+They arrived at the meeting, and all went as planned.
 Until one of the lodge owners also inquired who the boxer was.
-After finding out they scoffed and said their boxer would surely kick his buttocks back to the Stone Age.
+After finding out, they scoffed and said their boxer would surely kick his buttocks back to the Stone Age.
 A heated debate began ending in a bet being made for $50,000.
-After the meeting the young man seemed anxious.
-The business man asked him why.
-He told him he only had $15,000 to bet but he knew who the other fighter would be and that they could bribe him to lose.
-The business man seeing even more money flash before his eyes quickly said he would cover the $35,000 and use the winnings to pay for the lodge.
-That night the two fighters shadow boxed in the hotel room.
-The business man thought he was a genius.
+After the meeting, the young man seemed anxious.
+The businessman asked him why.
+He told him he only had $15,000 to bet, but he knew who the other fighter would be and that they could bribe him to lose.
+Seeing even more money flash before his eyes, the businessman quickly said he would cover the $35,000 and use the winnings to pay for the lodge.
+That night the two fighters shadowboxed in the hotel room.
+The businessman thought he was a genius.

 The next day the fight commenced.
-The money had been taken from the bank and placed in a lock box and things were working out as they had planned.
-The young mans fighter was making a mockery of the other man.
-Then out of nowhere the other fighter throws a haymaker causing the 40 something year old boxer to fall to the ground, spit out blood, and then lay motionless.
+The money had been taken from the bank and placed in a lockbox, and things were working out as they had planned.
+The young man's fighter was making a mockery of the other man.
+Then out of nowhere, the other fighter throws a haymaker causing the 40-something-year-old boxer to fall to the ground, spit out blood, and then laid motionless.
 One of the lodge owners stated that he was a doctor and ran to check on the boxer.
-After checking his pulse he proclaimed he was dead.
-Panic enveloped the room, not only were they gambling illegally but they had also played the part in a man's death.
-They all fled the scene, including the business man who took the first train he could back home.
-Of course he left behind the $35,000.
-The boxers, the uncle and the lodge owners were all fellow con-men working with the young man (Joseph "Yellow Kid" Weil).
+After checking his pulse, he proclaimed he was dead.
+Panic enveloped the room; not only were they gambling illegally, but they had also played a part in a man's death.
+They all fled the scene, including the businessman who took the first train, he could back home.
+Of course, he left behind the $35,000.
+The boxers, the uncle, and the lodge owners were all fellow con men working with the young man (Joseph "Yellow Kid" Weil).
 They all made out quite handsomely.

 WEIL FILES A LAWSUIT